PRODUCT SUPPORT

 To program Container Stop and/or Shelf Stop Positions:

 2. Press and hold the “S” button until the control box clicks twice.
-This step may take up to 10 seconds to complete.

 3. Release the handswitch